 If living on-campus, students should budget for $3,276 in additional living expenses.
 Off-campus students should budget for $3,902 in other miscellaneous living expenses.

-The annual tuition and living expense budget to go to Baylor University was $56,796 for the 2015/2016 academic year.
+The annual tuition and living expense budget to go to Baylor was $67,080 for the 2020/2021 academic year.
 The cost is the same for all students regardless of Texas residence status as there is no in-state discount.

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Baylor University net price for in-state students is $34,900* for the 2014/2015 academic year.
+The reported Baylor net price for in-state students is $40,133* for the 2019/2020 academic year.
 This net price includes housing and meal expenses.

 |Financial Aid Summary|